tfletch3018/Team-Profile-Generator/README.md

 * A sample HTML file generated using your application.

+Please see sample folder for generated file "team.html"

 * The URL of the GitHub repository, with a unique name and a readme describing the project. https://github.com/tfletch3018/Team-Profile-Generator